Everything You Need to Know About SMS Compliance: A Complete Guide

 Consumer-Initiated

 In this instance, the consumer reaches out to your brand via text.
-You do not need permission to continue the conversation.
+You do not need permission to continue the specific conversation stated by the consumer.

 Informational